Skip to main content

 Odor Mitigation Projects

-- Status: Odor study identified potential mitigation projects to implement throughout the Lake Monticello Wastewater Collections System.
+• Status: Completed, Odor study identified potential mitigation projects to implement throughout the Lake Monticello Wastewater Collections System.

-- Status: Activated carbon filters have been installed on all Lift station vents in the collection system.
+• Status: Activated carbon filters have been installed on all Lift station vents in the collection system.
+Aqua will continue to maintain the carbon filters as needed.

 Sewer Conveyance Capacity Study